-From an evolutionary perspective, you wouldn’t expect an animal to have strong desires for a behavior that is unhealthy, such as eating high-calorie foods.
-They are bad for our hearts, bad for our blood, bad for our physique, and they taste great.
-Why?
+From an evolutionary perspective, it feels reasonable to be confused about why humans have strong desires for as unhealthy of a behavior as eating high-calorie and sugar-heavy foods.
+They’re bad for hearts, bad for pancreases, bad for physiques.
+But they taste so good.

 One answer is found in a careful examination of our evolutionary history.
-It’s true that an unhealthy behavior will in general get weeded out across time, because the members of a species drawn to that behavior will not live as long and reproduce as much as the healthier ones.
-However, something singular has happened in relatively recent human history: the development of culture.
+It’s true that an unhealthy behavior will in general may get weeded out across time, because the members of a species drawn to that behavior will not live as long and reproduce as much as the healthier ones.